eyupmiduck/pg_chunker/README.md

 * A driving table must have a primary key.
 * Only primary keys containing columns  of type ```VARCHAR```, ```INTEGER``` and ```TIMESTAMPTZ``` are supported.
-* Only primary keys of one or two columns are supported.
+* Only primary keys of up to three columns are supported.

 ## Getting Started